-4 Amazing Relaxation Techniques to Use When You Feel Like You’re Going to Snap
+How to Manage Stress When You Feel Like You’re Going to Snap

-Feeling completely overwhelmed with school, sports, clubs, and college applications?
-These relaxation techniques will help you take the pressure off fast.
+Wondering how to manage the stress of school, sports, clubs, AND college applications?
+These amazing relaxation techniques will help you take the pressure off fast.

 “Diane, I want to talk to you,” my mother said with a very serious look of concern.
 She took a deep breath and asked, “Are you on drugs?”
 Oh.
 My.
 God.
 Was she serious with this?